mthgh/Enron-POI-Detector-Udacity-Intro-to-Machine-Learning-Final-Project-/README.md

   fraction_from_this_person_to_poi         12
 </pre>
 ![alt tag](https://github.com/mthgh/Enron_POI_Detector/blob/master/figure_3.png)
 The optimized number of features is 4, they are "bonus", "exercised_stock_options", "expenses" and "from_poi_to_this_person".
 Among the four features, the first three also have high F-score in ANOVA test, whereas the last one didn't rank high in ANOVA test.
-This suggest a interaction between "from_poi_to_this_person" and other features, leading to an increased importance.
+This suggest an interaction between "from_poi_to_this_person" and other features, leading to an increased importance.
 Based on the RFECV reault, the first 4 features were selected for further test.

-sf2 = ["poi", "bonus", "from_poi_to_this_person", "expenses", "exercised_stock_options"] ("poi" is the label)
+sf2 = \["poi", "bonus", "from_poi_to_this_person", "expenses", "exercised_stock_options"\] ("poi" is the label)

 Also, another combination of features were selected by combining sf2 and the top features in sf1 ("total_stock_value", "exercised_stock_options", "bonus"). (several different combinations were tested, this one proven to be most effecient.)

-sf3 = ["poi", "bonus", "from_poi_to_this_person", "expenses", "exercised_stock_options", "total_stock_value"] ("poi" is the label)
+sf3 = \["poi", "bonus", "from_poi_to_this_person", "expenses", "exercised_stock_options", "total_stock_value"\] ("poi" is the label)

 The three different combinations of features (sf1, sf2, sf3) were saved to 'initial_three_combinations_of_features.pkl' for further testing on algorithm.
 ## 6. Algorithm Selection